“I was unhappy over it—I mean I was pulled into libertarianism reluctantly.”

 LR: So there is no egalitarianism in sports.

 Nozick: That’s right.
 We don’t mind great stars, and we love to watch people who excel at things.
 Maybe we could find some libertarian athletic heroes who will come forth and comment on why people like to watch excellence in sports and don’t feel resentful and envious.
 I think I’m a pretty good ball player as ordinary people go, but certainly nothing close to anyone professional.
-But when I go watch professional sports, which I do more now because my children are now old enough to be intersted in going to see professional sports, I take great pleasure in it.
+But when I go watch professional sports, which I do more now because my children are now old enough to be interested in going to see professional sports, I take great pleasure in it.
 I don’t sit there, even though I can’t do what those athletes are doing, and think, “Oh, how awful, I can’t do it, I wish they couldn’t do it.”
 It’s one of the pleasures of life to see other people excelling.

 LR: Can you explain why we accept excellence in sports but not, say, in economic accomplishments?
 Have we been conditioned in some way?